Updated: Dec 30, 2020

 If you need an employment lawyer in California this guide will help your selection process

 California employees have the right to enjoy a safe work environment and to keep the right balance between work and life.
 However, if you feel you need legal counsel after experiencing some issues at work, you may need an employment lawyer's assistance.
-Employment lawyers specialize in mediation between employers and employees and are well-versed in California labor laws and can help settle disputes.
+California employment lawyers specialize in mediation between employers and employees and are well-versed in California labor laws and can help settle disputes.

 Employment lawyers help protect your employee's rights and find constructive ways to find an adequate legal defense.
 However, it may be a challenging and daunting task to select an employment lawyer from hundreds of lawyers advertising their services online.